cons3rt/pycons3rt3/README.md

 * Creates an asset zip file `AssetName.zip` in the specified directory

-Import an asset into CONS3RT:
+Import an asset into CONS3RT using an asset directory:

 `asset import --asset_dir=/path/to/asset`

 * Creates an asset zip, and imports the zip file into CONS3RT
 * Adds an `asset.yml` file to the asset directory with the site info and asset ID

+Import an asset using a zip file, and keep the zip file:

+`asset import --zip=/path/to/asset.zip --keep`

 Import an asset and set the visibility to the project-level:

 `asset import --asset_dir=/path/to/asset --visibility=OWNING_PROJECT`

+Update an existing asset from an asset directory using `asset_data.yml`:

+`asset update --asset_dir=/path/to/asset --id=12345`

+Update an existing asset from an asset zip file, specify the asset ID, and keep the zip:

+`asset update --zip=/path/to/asset.zip --id=12345 --keep`

-Update an existing asset in CONS3RT:
+Update an existing asset in CONS3RT by ID:

+`asset update --asset_dir=/path/to/asset --id=12345`

+Update an asset using asset data, set log level, but specify which site URL, project, and ID to update:

-`asset update --asset_dir=/path/to/asset`
+`asset update --asset_dir=/path/to/asset --loglevel=DEBUG --url=app.qa.cons3rt.io --project=jackpine --id=35610`

 * Uses the asset ID in the asset.yml file
 * Creates an asset zip, and updates the asset ID